wa-lang/wa/README.md

 > Note: Our canonical Git repository is located at https://gitcode.com/wa-lang/wa.
 There is a mirror of the repository at https://github.com/wa-lang/wa.
 Unless otherwise noted, the Wa source files are distributed under the AGPL-v3 license found in the LICENSE file.

-> Note: Submitting a PR to this repository is deemed to be your recognition and acceptance of the [Wa-lang Contributor Agreement](./wca/wca.md)(Aka WCA), but your PRs will not be reviewed or accepted until WCA is actually signed.
+> Note: Submitting a PR to this repository is deemed to be your recognition and acceptance of the [Wa Contributor Agreement](./wca/wca.md)(Aka WCA), but your PRs will not be reviewed or accepted until WCA is actually signed.

 ## Playground